Canadian Fall Holiday Destinations that won’t Break the Bank

 Cabots Trail in Cape Breton is one of the most scenic drives to take in autumn, where roads wind along the magnificent northern coastline and stretch through Highlands National Park.
 It is peppered with spectacular fiery shades, which reaches its pinnacle in the first week of October.

 Whitehorse may seem like a strange addition to our top ten however it's here for a reason.
 It is one of the best places to adore the striking natural light show of the Northern Lights.
 This is an experience that cannot be missed and is worth it to travel to Canada, if not for anything else.

 9. Confederation Trail: Prince Edward Island

 The moderate climate during fall makes Prince Edward Island the perfect place to kick your shoes off and relax.
-Fauna free forests are filled with vibrant autumn coloured maple, cherry, sumac, maple, beech, birch and poplar trees.
+Fauna free forests are filled with vibrant autumn colored maple, cherry, sumac, maple, beech, birch, and poplar trees.
 The Confederation trail has the world’s longest bridge that crosses ice-covered water and is best experienced in mid-September to late October.

 10. Fundy Coastal Drive: New Brunswick

 Mid-October is the opportune time to take a road trip down the twisting roads along the Bay of Fundy in New Brunswick, as its seasonal transformation hits full swing.
 Discover this maritime region at your own pace, taking in the serenity of this charming seaside town.